raspberrypilearning/recruiting-volunteers/en/step_3.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**A direct and personal invitation is often more successful.** Reach out to those you know, or have a collegue or friend introduce you to someone they think would be interested in the oppurtunity.
+<span style="color: #0faeb0">**A direct and personal invitation is often more successful.** Reach out to those you know, or have a colleague or friend introduce you to someone they think would be interested in the opportunity.
 </p>

 </div>